-Much of the excitement and entertainment I got out of Katsugeki lie in the visuals.
+Much of the entertainment I got out of Katsugeki lie in the visuals.
 I’m generally hit or miss with the shows that ufotable animate but they really do not disappoint when it comes to their art.
 Katsugeki looks fantastic.
 The backgrounds are gorgeous, the character designs are appealing to look at, and the action is just stunning to watch.

 The pretty visuals almost make up for the fact that the story is actually kind of dumb.
 We’re not really given an explanation as to how these historical swords are now personified warriors or why the Time Retrograde Army even wants to change history.
 In the show’s defense, I got the impression that it starts in medias res but I still kept wondering as to what the big picture is.